 Term Definition Agency A department, university, office, board or commission.
 Agency A designated agency representative who will mediate in good Representative in faith and will have the authority to reach an agreement on behalf Mediation of the agency to resolve a grievance.
-Career State A State employee who meets the requirements as specified in employee the State Human Resources Act.
-Grievance An issue that is defined as grounds for a contested case that may be appealed to the Office of Administrative Hearings.
+Career State A State employee who meets the requirements as specified in employee the State Personnel Act.
+Grievance An issue that is defined as grounds for a contested case that may be appealed to the State Personnel Commission.